ClementTsang/homebrew-bottom/README.md

 ---

-This repo is now archived and won't get updates - bottom is [officially available on homebrew](https://github.com/Homebrew/homebrew-core/blob/master/Formula/bottom.rb), so there isn't really any need for this repo anymore.
+**This repo is now archived and will not get updates anymore - bottom is [officially available on homebrew](https://github.com/Homebrew/homebrew-core/blob/master/Formula/bottom.rb), so there isn't really any need for this repo anymore.**

 ---